Camp Roberts to house up to 20,000 migrant children during drought

 Camp Roberts straddles San Luis Obispo and Monterey counties.
 Current plans are to house the children on the Monterey County side of the base, where minority soldiers were segregated in the 30s.
 Because the infrastructure is dilapidated, federal employees are currently assessing infrastructure, such as plumbing for water and sewer, sources said.

-For decades, the California Military Department has retained jurisdiction over the federally-owned base.
+For decades, the California Military Department has retained jurisdiction over the federally owned base.
 However, sources contend the federal goverment has recently taken control of portions of the base.

 Government officials from multiple agencies, including the U.S. Department of Health and Human Services, have refused to discuss detailed plans for Camp Roberts.